pixelgrade/nova-blocks/readme.txt

 == Changelog ==

 = 1.2.1 =
-* Quickfix for blocks crashing after some class name changes in the block editor in Gutenberg 7.5
+* Quick fix for blocks crashing after some class name changes in the block editor in Gutenberg 7.5

 = 1.2.0 =
 * New: Implemented Doppler scrolling effect for the hero block